HostNation/hostnation/stories/we’ll-definitely-continue-to-be-friends.md

 ![nick_ali_photo](/assets/nick_ali_low_res_photo.png "Nick and Ali in the Natural History Museum in London")

-**NICK on ALI:** *“Couldn’t have gone better.
+**NICK on ALI:**

+> *Couldn’t have gone better.
 It doesn’t feel like volunteering, it just feels like having a mate.
 We are quite similar people and there just hasn’t been any awkwardness at all.
 Ali’s an Arsenal fan like my housemate and so he’s been over to watch football and he’s met some of my other friends as well.
 It was Ali’s birthday two weeks ago so we celebrated at his favourite restaurant in Wood Green.
 I feel he has become more confident with his English once he realised that it didn’t matter if he made some mistakes.
-We’ll definitely continue to be friends.“* <!-- end -->
+We’ll definitely continue to be friends.* <!-- end -->

-**ALI on NICK:** *“Yes, it has been very good.
+**ALI on NICK:**

+> *“Yes, it has been very good.
 I couldn’t have a better friend.
 We are better than good friends.
 We will be friends for life.
 It’s made a big difference to my life.
 We have met in the park at Finsbury Park, have watched football on TV at his house, have had a meal in Wood Green together and are going to a museum next week.
 I have met his flat mate and become friendly with him as well.”*